csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 DECOMPOSITION

 graph into a set of connected subproblems.
 Each subproblem is solved independently, and the resulting solutions are then combined.
 Like most divide-and-conquer algorithms, this works well if no subproblem is too large.
-Figure 6.13 shows a tree decomposition of the map- coloring problem into five subproblems.
+Figure 6.13 shows a tree decomposition of the mapcoloring problem into five subproblems.
 A tree decomposition must satisfy the following three requirements:

-• Every variable in the original problem appears in at least one of the subproblems. • If two variables are connected by a constraint in the original problem, they must appear
+- Every variable in the original problem appears in at least one of the subproblems. - If two variables are connected by a constraint in the original problem, they must appear

-together (along with the constraint) in at least one of the subproblems. • If a variable appears in two subproblems in the tree, it must appear in every subproblem
+together (along with the constraint) in at least one of the subproblems. - If a variable appears in two subproblems in the tree, it must appear in every subproblem

 along the path connecting those subproblems.

 The first two conditions ensure that all the variables and constraints are represented in the decomposition.
 The third condition seems rather technical, but simply reflects the constraint that any given variable must have the same value in every subproblem in which it appears; the links joining subproblems in the tree enforce this constraint.
 For example, SA appears in all four of the connected subproblems in Figure 6.13.
 You can verify from Figure 6.12 that this decomposition makes sense.

-We solve each subproblem independently; if any one has no solution, we know the en- tire problem has no solution.
+We solve each subproblem independently; if any one has no solution, we know the entire problem has no solution.
 If we can solve all the subproblems, then we attempt to construct a global solution as follows.
-First, we view each subproblem as a “mega-variable” whose do- main is the set of all solutions for the subproblem.
+First, we view each subproblem as a “mega-variable” whose domain is the set of all solutions for the subproblem.
 For example, the leftmost subproblem in Figure 6.13 is a map-coloring problem with three variables and hence has six solutions—one is {WA = red ,SA = blue,NT = green}.
 Then, we solve the constraints connecting the subproblems, using the efficient algorithm for trees given earlier.
 The constraints between subproblems simply insist that the subproblem solutions agree on their shared variables.
 For example, given the solution {WA = red ,SA = blue,NT = green} for the first subproblem, the only consistent solution for the next subproblem is {SA = blue,NT = green , Q = red}.

-A given constraint graph admits many tree decompositions; in choosing a decompo- sition, the aim is to make the subproblems as small as possible.
+A given constraint graph admits many tree decompositions; in choosing a decomposition, the aim is to make the subproblems as small as possible.
 The **tree width** of a treeTREE WIDTH